-It should also be noted that you wont see any headlamps with internal, non-replaceable batteries on this list.
-Even if you put fresh batteries in it is always recommended to carry an extra set when your out on the trails in the dark.
-Headlamps with internal batteries that you can not carry a back up for should be avoided unless you are looking for something for a local short runs.
+It should also be noted that you won’t see any headlamps with internal, non-replaceable batteries on this list.
+Even if you put fresh batteries in it is always recommended to carry an extra set when you’re out on the trails in the dark.
+Headlamps with internal batteries that you can not carry a backup for should be avoided unless you are looking for something for a local short run.

 Trail Running Headlamp for 2021

 Why you want it: The Black Diamond Icon offers a lot to love in a trail running headlamp.
 The over the top strap makes the back loaded battery compartment feel secure when running.
 It’s waterproof and built to the Black Diamond quality standard.
 Meaning this thing is tough.
 The 700 lumens light is powerful allowing you to see as far as you could possibly want.
 And the settings allow you to dial it in to your liking.
 There is also a light setting memory so it will be on the same setting when you turn the headlamp off.

 Why you may think twice: This Icon is much heavier than other headlamps on this list.
 A few ounces may not seem like a big deal.
 But if you’re running long hours into the night, every ounce adds up.
 There are also a lot of setting options with only a few buttons.
 This means if you make a change it can be difficult to get back to the setting you like.
 Especially if you change them accidentally at 3am on the trail.